Pixel-Services/PixelDocs/flash/server-router.md

 }
 ```

-In the example above, we create a route `/api` and register the `MyHandler` class to handle requests on the `/api/hello` endpoint.
+In the example above, we create an `/api` router and register the `MyHandler` class to handle requests on the `/api/hello` endpoint.

-This is because the `path` property of the `RouteInfo` annotation is relative to the base path of the route, which in this case is `/api`.
+This is because the `path` property of the `RouteInfo` annotation is relative to the base path of the router, which in this case is `/api`.

 Visiting `/api/hello` from your browser will result in the response `Hello, world!`.